Esenby/Getting-and-Cleaning-Data/README.md

            - subject lists, subject_t*, as the second column
            - the 561 columns of the table of measurements, X_t*, as the 3rd to the 563 rd. columns, and finally
            - the column marking which run type, "training" or "test" is appended.
-      Then these separate data tables are merged by joining  the two tables with their different nunmbers (7352,2947) of rows.
+      Then these separate data tables are merged by joining  the two tables with their different numbers (7352,2947) of rows.
       The resulting data frame (object) is called "all_data" STEP 2
    The mean (mean()) and standard deviation (std()) data are selected and their column headings used from the entire data set.